Kankanaey language: Suffixes

-According to Allen, Janet's Kankanaey: A Role and Reference Grammar Analysis, only "two predicating affixes are suffixes, -en and -an.
+According to Janet Allen's Kankanaey: A Role and Reference Grammar Analysis, only "two predicating affixes are suffixes, -en and -an.
 Some roots drop their last vowel when suffixed, as in datngan (come upon, find) from dateng (arrive)."

 Infixes

 To change ayos, 'flow down', to omayos, 'flows down', the predicating affix -om- is infixed after the first consonant of the root word.
 In kinaan, 'removed', the perfective affix -in- is infixed after the first consonant of kaan, 'to remove'.

 Pinmanapanakpak, 'was repeatedly hitting/slapping', is formed by first reduplicating the word panakpak, 'hit with slapping sound', into panapanakpak, and then the predicating infixation and aspect infixation are added.
 This is because reduplication usually precedes both the predicating infixation and aspect infixation.
 However, in this example, vowel reduction occurred when the infixes were added before the vowel, causing the infixes -in- and -om- to become -inm-.
 When forming binombomtak, 'were exploding', from betak, 'explode', the reducible vowel and reduplication steps were re-ordered so no vowel reduction was experienced.

 Some highly marked affixes have an infixed glottal stop leading the second vowel such as when forming bangbang-a, 'little old pots, toy pots', from banga, 'pot'.